taehoon-kim/PhraseExpress/README.md

 # PhraseExpress
-Repository for useful functions and phases in PhraseExpress
+A Repository for useful functions and phases of PhraseExpress